-When I started writing this article, I made it long.
+When I started writing this note, I made it long.
 Actually, I lie, it became long.
-I deleted the first draft and then decided to keep it simple, because writing about this dynamic human being has proved he cannot be fully captured in an article; a book would be more fitting.
+I deleted the first draft and then decided to keep it simple, because writing about this dynamic human being has proved he cannot be fully captured in an article — a book would be more fitting.

 With his strict nature, I often felt he was being impossible at times (no, all of the time).
 Here also, I grew to appreciate his strict nature.
-I remember how he always argued with my mother about rules he would enforce at home.
+I remember how he always argued with my mother about rules he’d enforce at home.
 For instance, he never wanted me and my younger brother to own toy guns and bicycles.
-His argument was that if he bought us the guns, we would grow up, buy real ones and terrorise him and society with them.
-A bicycle felt too dangerous for his liking as we’d wander around busy roads and be in harm’s way.
-His firm stance, those decisions and many others throughout our lives have played a pivotal role in how we have turned out.
-Which is impressive, I have to say.
+His argument was that if he bought us the guns, we would grow up, buy real ones and terrorise him and society with them; a bicycle felt too dangerous for his liking as we’d wander around busy roads and be in harm’s way.
+His firm stance, those stern decisions and many others throughout our lives have played an important role in how we have turned out.
+Which is impressive, I’ll be the first to admit.

 He is uncompromising about who he is and what he stands for.
 He is smart.
-He may look tough on the outside, but really is tender-hearted on the inside.
+He may look tough on the outside, but really is tender-hearted.
 His strict nature comes coupled with his ability to lighten up a mood with his humour and a very loud and frantic laugh.

 My father is an epitome of strength, he’s gone through a lot of difficult times in his life.
 He rolls with the punches life deals him.
 I thank him for having fathered me and my siblings and continuing to contribute to our lives with his incredible mind.

 His money-cannot-buy teachings continue to act as a compass for me in my life.